 As a mother of two, I have garnered a wealth of knowledge and practical experience in the area of early language development and language acquisition.

 Most recently, I received training as a Literacy Tutor.
-Through personalized instruction, I assist Literacy Nassau as a volunteer in opening doors to opportunity and success for adults on Long Island who seek help with reading, writing or speaking English.
+Through personalized instruction, I assist Literacy Nassau as a volunteer in opening doors to opportunity and success for adults who seek help with reading, writing or speaking English.

 I am genuinely interested in sharing my knowledge and experience with bilingual, multilingual and monolingual parents who would like their children to embrace, learn and speak a second or third language and who want to provide their children an enriching, positive and fun experience that they will carry with them throughout their school years and beyond.